Health Canada’s Forward Regulatory Plan: 2024-2026

 We identified this regulatory initiative in the Health and Biosciences Sector Regulatory Review Roadmap.
 It is also associated with Health Canada's Regulatory Stock Review Plan.

-Note: For regulatory consistency, Phase 1 amendments to the Medical Devices Regulations will happen at the same time as the Phase 1 amendments to the Food and Drug Regulations.
+Note: For regulatory consistency, the Phase 1 amendments to the Medical Devices Regulations will happen at the same time as the Phase 1 amendments to the Food and Drug Regulations.
 These amendments are part of the Modernizing the Drug Establishment Licensing (DEL) Framework initiative.

 Regulatory cooperation efforts (domestic and international):